monome/grid-studies-pd/index.md

 - Use the rightmost key in the "trigger" row as an "alt" key.
 	- If "alt" is held while pressing a toggle, clear the entire row.
 	- If "alt" is held while pressing the play row, reverse the direction of play.

+*Max* was designed by Miller Puckette and is actively developed as an open source project. [puredata.info](http://puredata.info).

+This tutorial was created by [Trent Gill](http://whimsicalraps.com) for [monome.org](monome.org).

+Contributions welcome.
+Submit a pull request to [github.com/monome/grid-studies-pd](https://github.com/monome/grid-studies-pd) or e-mail [info@monome.org](mailto:info@monome.org).